 Salary and Perks

-Weis pays fairly for the type of work you do, and they offer a bunch of benefits if you are in a full-time role.
-Entry-level roles usually start around the same range you’d see at other grocery stores, but there’s room to grow.
-Over time, promotions to supervisor or manager are possible, and departments like pharmacy or warehouse also pay more for specialized experience.
+Weis careers pays fairly for the type of work you do, and they offer a bunch of benefits if you are in a full-time role.
+Check below.

-- Entry-level jobs like cashier or clerk start around $13 to $16 per hour
+- Entry-level jobs like a cashier or a clerk start around $13 to $16 per hour

 - Supervisors and assistant managers can earn between $18 and $24 per hour